pestrela/music/traktor/README.md

 * [Rane 2015](../pics/silver_knobs/rane%202015%20filters.jpg):
   * this was confirmed to work [by another user](https://www.facebook.com/photo.php?fbid=3050933838255437&set=gm.672781936578130&type=3&theater&ifg=1)

+## Why I use Windows instead of Mac

+Apple and MacOS is in general a better choice to do audio work (both DJing and Production).

+The operating system is stronger because it was built on Unix.
+The hardware and software are better integrated as they are built by the same company.
+And there is generally less bugs across the board as the hardware are standardized (ie, all macs are basically the same).

+Nevertheless its definitely not perfect; while I've more issues in Windows, I've also seen many issues in Mac.
+In particular, as of Nov 2019 there is a lot of problems with MacOS Catalina.
+This is both the migration to 64-bit only drivers, and the removal of itunes/music App.
+Hopefully these are temporary situations until the dust settles.

+So if I say the mac is overall a better choice for Music, so why I'm using a Dell XPS 15 windows?
+Main reasons are:
+* **a) Folder Tree:** I use File explorer with the [full tree visible all the time](#why-i-manage-music-using-os-folders-only).
+I've tried Finder several times but did not enjoyed their paradigms.
+Also tried to use a windows file explorer clone for mac, it was completely abandoned by the author.
+* **b) No flexibility:** Also Known As the "one apple way".
+Never got used to their GUI and keyboard shortcuts.
+In particular there is the extremely annoying decision of having to use 2 hands for the [forward delete key](https://forums.macrumors.com/threads/why-no-delete-key.1360799/).
+Same story for Maximize.
+Same story for lack of ports and dongles.
+In all cases the answer is "get used to it".
+Well, I didn't.
+* **c) Software library:** Very limited choice on software and freeware, as compared to Windows
+* **d) Expensive** Underpowered machines, when compared to their direct windows counterparts [in the same price range](https://musiccritic.com/equipment/disk-jockey/best-laptops-for-djing/)

+See also these comments on [switching from OSX to Windows](https://www.meldaproduction.com/text-tutorials/switching-from-osx-to-windows) from a production company.

 ## What scripts and documentation did you built for Traktor?